Skip to main content

 Verbier

-Add to that the Verbier snowpark and challenging ski itineraries of Chassoure-Tortin and Mont Gelé, and it becomes clear that the Verbier ski area has something for everyone (see the piste maps).
+Verbier also has a snowpark and challenging ski itineraries of Chassoure-Tortin and Mont Gelé - something for everyone (see the piste maps).

-Savoleyres is south-facing and attracts lots of sunshine.
-It's popular with beginners and families who enjoy the nursery slopes and blue pistes in Les Esserts.
-There is some good tree skiing and a 5km winter hiking trail.
+Savoleyres is south-facing, popular with beginners and families, and you'll find some good tree skiing and a 5km winter hiking trail.

-Le Nord chairlift services a short but sweet, moderately steep ridgeline speckled with trees, and Le Taillay chair gives access to mellow terrain which starts off very open and gradually enters the tree-line.
-Be careful however when skiing off-piste to the skier’s right of Le Taillay, don't miss the cat track which brings you back to the lift.
-Les Etablons chair can offer some great turns when the snow is good lower down, and from the brand-new La Tzoumaz gondola, great “top to bottom” runs can be enjoyed.
+There is also some challenging off-piste off Le Nord chairlift and Le Taillay chair.
+Les Etablons chair can offer some great turns when the snow is good lower down, and from La Tzoumaz gondola, great “top to bottom” runs can be enjoyed.

 Bruson